brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 installing-instana-server-secret-tenant0-unit0

 installing-instana-server-core
-# check before proceeding: wait 20 mins for expected 22 pods
+# check before proceeding: wait 20 mins for expected 22 more pods
+# Note: this depends on the beta features as well so don't be that exact
 check-namespaced-pod-status-and-keep-displaying-info "instana-core" 20 22 "kubectl get pod -n instana-core"

 installing-instana-server-unit